 Disabling Your Vents

 It’s cold, and things need to be sealed up.
-Now is when we disconnect the vents.
-It’s super simple to engage and re-engage pistons, and you might do it several times a winter if your environment is anything like Colorado, where it often can’t decide between winter and spring for much of the season.
+Now is when we disable the vents.
+It’s very simple to engage and re-engage pistons, and you might do it several times a winter if your environment is anything like Colorado, where it often can’t decide between winter and spring for much of the season.

 Univent® openers have a smooth black piston.
 The Univent® piston can be removed for long term disabling, or just with a little pinch at the base of the piston.